mikegrudic/python_performance_demo/README.md

 %timeit nbody_accel_numba_fastmath(masses, coordinates)
 ```

+    /var/folders/h1/4vzhdl0j21q2tk7dy4cyzbxc0000gn/T/ipykernel_92326/1027182532.py:1: NumbaDeprecationWarning: [1mThe 'nopython' keyword argument was not supplied to the 'numba.jit' decorator.
+The implicit default value for this argument is currently False, but it will be changed to True in Numba 0.59.0.
+See https://numba.readthedocs.io/en/stable/reference/deprecation.html#deprecation-of-object-mode-fall-back-behaviour-when-using-jit for details.[0m
+      @jit(fastmath=True)

+    5.19 ms ± 531 µs per loop (mean ± std. dev. of 7 runs, 1 loop each)

 # Parallelism
 There is even more performance on the table here: your computer has **multiple** processors, and so far we have just been using only one.
 The easiest way to parallelize this is to run the outer loop in parallel using `prange`, and tell numba to use it with `parallel=True`

 ```python
 from numba import prange